ncatlab/nlab-content/pages/6/3/0/0/36/content.md

 #General Results#

-Often, the structure on the ambient category $C$ allowing a certain type of structure to be internalized in it is itself a [[categorification|categorified]] version of that same structure (for example, monoids in monoidal categories).
+Often, the structure on the ambient category $C$ allowing a certain type of structure to be internalized in it is itself a [[vertical categorification|categorified]] version of that same structure (for example, monoids in monoidal categories).
 This is an example of the [microcosm principle](http://golem.ph.utexas.edu/category/2008/12/the_microcosm_principle.html).

 As one formal result along these lines, Tom Leinster has shown that for any [[cartesian monad]] $T$, $T$-algebras can be naturally internalized/enriched in $T$-multicategories, and in particular in $T$-structured categories.
 For example, when $T$ is the monad whose algebras are monoids, this says that monoids can be internalized in multicategories and monoidal categories.